Skip to Main Content

 Mistake #5: Not thinking about sale potential

-Of course you're renovating for your own preferences, but both Zipperer and Cieko agree that not thinking about potential resale value is an oft-repeated mistake.
+Of course you're renovating for your own preferences, but both Zipperer and Ciecko agree that not thinking about potential resale value is an oft-repeated mistake.
 "You never know when a job relocation or family situation is going to come along," says Zipperer.

 “Don't forget to think about the costs of unwinding unique personalizations like murals and faux finishes if you need to sell.”